SSWConsulting/SSW.Rules.Content/rules/appointments-do-you-avoid-putting-the-time-and-date-into-the-text-field-of-a-meeting/rule.md

 ---

-Avoid putting the date and time into the text field of a meeting since these are often overlooked when changing the meeting time/date metadata.
+Avoid putting the date and titestme into the text field of a meeting since these are often overlooked when changing the meeting time/date metadata.

 <!--endintro-->